sav-che/TL-2/Authors/Revelière, Eugène {std. Revelière}.md

-> [!cite] BHL link: this entry starts at [page 746](https://www.biodiversitylibrary.org/item/103624#page/760/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 746](https://www.biodiversitylibrary.org/page/33190217) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Revelière, Eugène (1822-1892), French botanist and entomologist at Saumur; collected in Corsica 1854 and 1856-1858, later also in Algeria; ultimately living in Corsica. (*Revelière*).
+Revelière, Eugène (1822-1892), French botanist and entomologist at Saumur; collected in Corsica 1854 and 1856-1858, later also in Algeria; ultimately living in Corsica.
+**Abbreviated name**: *Revelière*

 #### Herbarium and types